Crazy-Marvin/ToDont/.github/CONTRIBUTING.md

 - Proposing new features
 - Becoming a maintainer

 Check out the [README](https://github.com/Crazy-Marvin/ToDont/blob/development/README.md) file for an overview of the project.
-This project adheres to the [Contributor Code of Conduct](https://github.com/Crazy-Marvin/ToDont/blob/f11ad74aa02a9ea46ebab00b1511bdb841b24754/.github/CODE_OF_CONDUCT.md); you agree to abide by this code by participating.

 ## Any contributions you make will be under the Apache License 2.0